Self-study Chinese, and study it well!

 “One possible explanation is that similar-sounding words compete for our brain's attention.
 Since bilinguals know twice as many words as monolinguals, there's more chance for tip-of-the-tongue experiences.
 Since bilinguals, by definition, speak two languages, they are bound to use many individual words less frequently than monolinguals.”

-When you’re truly learning Chinese, there is no going back.
+When there is no immediate benefit

 There are people who have stayed in China for more than ten years and don't see the need of learning any Chinese, and there are those who speak Chinese fairly well after a few years.